 I spoke to a friend yesterday who has Celiac Disease.
 She and I have many of the same co-occurring conditions (i.e. fibro, migraines, endometriosis, IBS, lactose intolerance), and I have experienced gluten intolerance, itchy rashes, and other symptoms.
 And both of us started having many of these problems AFTER surgery.
 Now I'm wondering if I might have it, given so many parallels.

-My question is: does anyone think there is a benefit to getting tested for Celiac, particularly… read more
+My question is: does anyone think there is a benefit to getting tested for Celiac, particularly when the only… read more

 Definitely investigate into Gluten allergies because if you are in fact celiac you could be destroying your intestines and this also causes lack of nutrient absorption.
 True celiac disease is very serious so I think you should get tested.
 If your not celiac then at least you have ruled it out.
 I have been diagnosed with IBS for over 35 years and when I was younger I had a really bad time, as I got older I started to pin point the triggers and found out I was really lactose intolerant also fresh vegetables I couldn't digest and Pork.
 Avoiding these triggers has given me so much improvement.
 I only drink lactose free milk and eat lactose free ice cream on occasion as a treat.
 I can tolerate small amounts of hard cheese and yogurt so I do incorporate them into my diet as its good for you nutritionally.
 I avoid pork for the most part, I like it and occasionally cheat but when I do I end up paying for it!
 I spend my evenings and sometimes part of the next day parked on the white porcelain throne.
 Sitting on the toilet with severe stomach pain and the dreaded loose stools gives one plenty of time to curse my lack of will power to avoid pork all together.
 Its so hard to turn away from barbequed ribs.
 But a good bout of IBS soon reminds me why I need to avoid these foods.
 Good luck and I really hope your not celiac.